-The August 2017 Welcome Programme starts on Thursday 10 August!
+The August 2016 Introductory Programme stars on Thursday 11 August!
 It is a hugely beneficial part of your start at UiB, and probably one of the first things you’ll do here apart from getting yourself to Bergen and to your new accommodations.
 So, for today’s post, here’s an updated past post of my top 3 reasons for attending the Introductory Programme.
-If you absolutely can’t make it for some reason, I can assure you that you can still get the important information (just follow the instructions on late arrival and/or email Student Affairs for an appointment if you arrive after the Help Desk has closed for the semester at firstname.lastname@example.org or email@example.com).
-However, I really want to encourage everyone who can make it to come, so here are:
+If you absolutely can’t make it for some reason, I can assure you that you can still get the important information (just follow the instructions on late arrival and/or email Student Affairs for an appointment if you arrive after the Help Desk has closed for the semester at email@example.com or firstname.lastname@example.org).
+However, I really want to encourage everyone who can make it to come with the following:

-3 Good Reasons to Attend the August 2017 Welcome Programme
+3 Good Reasons to Attend the August 2016 Introductory Programme

 Photo: Ingvild Festervoll Melien

 Look, we all know that often practicalities at best are tedious, and at worst can be confusing and time-consuming.
 The Introductory Programme makes it easier to navigate these (from the photo above, you might say it make them downright fun, okay, that may be an exaggeration).
 They offer clear instructions for what you have to do, as well as when and how to do it.
 You will also receive a”New Student Brochure”, a detailed resource (like to be prepared ahead of time? check out the New Student Checklist here).
 (Information about class registration will arrive via email in early August.)
 If you want to get a feel for the flavor of the programme, you can check out my past blog “Introducing the Introductory Programme“.
 However, by missing the programme itself, you miss a valuable opportunity to ask questions, as well as hear other students’ questions, comments, and concerns.